DevKhalyd/rg_portfolio/README.md

 # TODO

-- Create the design of each item in the list.
+- Create the mobile design for that part.
+According to the design

-- Check how works the other navigator for my website

 # TODO Latest